DataSF/datasf.github.io/blog/_posts/2015-12-09-how-to-measure-open-data.md

 Until then, we will collect the following data via annual surveys and add to our dashboard as we have multiple years.

- - Respondents indicating that SF OpenData has made their analytical work:
+ - Respondents indicating that SF OpenData has made their analytical work easier, faster or more accurate
-	 - easier
-	 - faster
-	 - more accurate
- - Respondents indicating that the following are medium or major barriers
+ - Respondents indicating a reduction in medium or major barriers to use of data
-	 - Knowledge/awareness of datasets (inter and intra departmental)
-	 - Getting data out of information systems (inter and intra departmental)
-	 - Not knowing who to contact
-	 - No standard process
-	 - Data not available in digital form
- - Respondents indicating that the following would be helpful or very helpful
-	 - Better access to data produced or collected by other departments
+ - Respondents indicating sufficient access to data produced or collected by other departments

 We'll also try to capture additional impact via: